-Three tips to help you find, and apply, for a small business grant to help fund your success.
+Three tips to help you find, and apply, for a business grant to help fund your success.

 Grants are funds awarded by government agencies, foundations, and corporations that you don’t need to repay.
-As such, grants can be an important source of growth for small businesses.
+As such, grants can be an important source of growth for businesses.

 Additionally, there are a number of grants designed specifically to help certain types of businesses.
 These might be businesses in a specific industry, started by women, run by veterans, people of color, and so on.